 How do your personal passions influence your teaching?
 And how do you help students articulate their perspectives and develop their 'voice'?

 While earning my masters degree I focused on sustainability, primarily the sustainability of relationships, which are critical in Kindergarten and throughout life.
 Throughout any given day, there are moments when a child may say or do something that may upset another child.
 The important life lesson in these situations is the value of friendships and the ability to work through our differences.
-This is done as each child shares their thoughts and feelings with the other.
+This is done as children share their thoughts and feelings with each other.
 They become active listeners; making eye contact, taking responsibility for their own actions, expressing an understanding of feelings and promising not to repeat the behavior.

 What do you hope your young students take away from your class each year?

 As an educator, a mom (of grown children), and a grandmother, I instill the importance of the "don't sweat the small stuff" philosophy!
 My Kindergarten classroom is a place where students learn to embrace this philosophy; they make good choices, use kindness and respect, and are problem-solvers who always make room for a friend.
 This creates an environment for all to develop as individual learners who are safe, strong, and free.